Snapkg/websockets/README.md

 ### Uninstalling a package
 If you decide later that you no longer need a package that you installed, you can use the 📦**Uninstall package by [Name]** block.
 Entering the name of a package will allow you to uninstall a Snapkg package.

-## Contributing
+## Contribution Guidelines

-There are several ways to contribute to the Snapkg project.
-Below are just a few of the ways that you can help.
+There are several ways to contribute to the Snapkg project, but before we get in, there are a few general guidelines that should be followed.

+* Javascript blocks should not exist in the "default" repository due to their security concerns.

+* A task should be created in the Github issue tracker for the following:

+  - Before a new package is added to a repository
+  - Major Bugs, feature enhancements, etc.

+* Tasks created in the issue tracker should remain open until a package has it's first release in it's production repository or until the Bug, feature enhancement, etc. has been resolved/completed.

+* Commits should be clear and concise and should reference a Github issue number if feasible.

+Below are just a few of the ways that you can help with the project:

 * **Package Development**